Tidy up hacks for full time workers

-He prefer to clean the bathroom and hoover the whole flat while I would deal with the kitchen, the bedroom and the living room.
+He prefers to clean the bathroom and hoover the whole flat while I would deal with the kitchen, the bedroom and the living room.

 We also have our set chores during the week: I do the laundry on Mondays and he is always taking out the rubbish twice a week.

-We also have take turns for cooking and doing the washing up.
+We also take turns for cooking and doing the washing up.

-When I am cooking hew will do the dishes and viceversa.
+When I am cooking he will do the dishes and vice versa.

 The aim is that the person sorting out the meal is never cleaning after (unless in case of sickness).